uabrc/uabrc.github.io/docs/workflow_solutions/getting_containers.md

 ![!Containers miniconda docker image.](./images/containers_miniconda_docker_image.png)

-### Running the Built Docker Container Interactively
+### Running the Built Miniconda Docker Container Interactively

 To run docker interactively and execute commands inside the container, use the below syntax.
 Here `run` executes the command in a new container, and `-it` starts an interactive shell inside the container.
 After executing this command, the command prompt will change and move into the bash shell.